imranalmunyeem/Appium-Java-Guide/README.md

         --- Microsoft Windows does not support running Appium Inspector.
         --- Appium does not allow the testing for Android versions lower than 4.2.
         --- Appium provides limited support for testing Hybrid applications.
 E.g., Switching action of application is not possible to test i.e., web app to native app and vice versa.

+###  ⚫ Is Appium similar to Selenium?
+        --- In its architecture, Appium is an HTTP server written in Node. js that creates and handles multiple WebDriver sessions.
+Appium starts tests on the device and listens for commands from the main Appium server.
+It is basically the same as the Selenium server that gets HTTP requests from Selenium client libraries.